taylor-vann/data-structures/README.md

 ## Details ##

 This is technical practice with common algorithms and data structures in python3.
 The point is to not use built-in functions and classes and create homebrew stacks, queues, heaps, sorts, trees, and graphs.
-Of course, all of these endeavours are composed using test driven development.
+Of course, like every good computer science student, all of these endeavours are composed using test driven development (you are using TDD, yes? of course you are, \*wink \*wink).

 ## Usage ##

-Here's a bunch of boring algorithms and data structures.
+Here's a bunch of the algorithms and data structures.

-If you're studying for your comp-sci courses, you should really rely on the examples given by your professors.
+If you're studying for your comp-sci courses, you should rely on the examples provided by your professors.
 That's what'll give you the grade.

-If your teaching yourself and just need help or a guide, this is only one more perspective.
+If you're teaching yourself and just need help or a delineation, here's one more perspective.
 It's not intended to be a tutorial.

 ### Sorts ###